indrabasak/docker-example/README.md

 The project consist of two modules:

 1. `docker-example-model` - contains all the models used in the example
-2. `docker-spring-service` - example Spring Boot based microservice project
+2. `docker-spring-service` - contains Spring Boot example service and related classes

 ## Build and Run
 ### Maven Build